 On a cold, rainy night in September the community of San Miguel del Progreso gathered to give thanks to the human rights defenders of the Tlachinollan Human Rights Center.
-The director of Tlachinollan, Abel Barrera – known throughout the region as “El Antropólogo” (The Anthropologist) – spoke quietly through a raspy microphone, reminding those gathered of how long they had been fighting to protect their land.
-The Mexican courts had granted them a victory in June, for the moment blocking the construction of open pit mines financed by the British company Hochschild Mining.
+The director of Tlachinollan, Abel Barrera spoke quietly through a raspy microphone.
+Reminding those gathered of how long they had been fighting to protect their land.
+The Mexican courts had granted them a victory in June.
+For the moment blocking the construction of open pit mines financed by the British company Hochschild Mining.
 Barrera and Tlachinollan have been with the residents of San Miguel over six years of battles, both in the courts and in the mountainous communities themselves.

 A visit during this celebration made clear the crucial role that Tlachinollan plays in representing the legal rights of communities like San Miguel del Progreso.
 This goes far beyond simple victories in court, hard-won as they may be.
-Barrera and these local leaders want to build a society where rule of law is synonymous with respect for local cultures and local autonomy.
+Barrera and these local leaders want to build a society where rule of law is synonymous.
+With respect for local cultures and local autonomy.
 A society where national authorities will think twice about shilling out ancestral land to foreign mining companies.
-That is the future which is being built on this rainy night deep in the mountains of Mexico.
+That is the future which allows to build on this rainy night deep in the mountains of Mexico.

 Follow both at @ghgtobias and @Justice_Travel

 Photo credits: Centro Tlachinollan